- Energy-efficient living

-Running costs can add up over the life of a product so it's worth taking a moment to calculate the running costs of your appliances.
-If you're choosing a new appliance this will help you determine the real cost of the product over its lifetime.
-For products you already have at home, you can find out which ones are costing you the most to run and aim to use them as efficiently as possible.
+Running costs can add up over the life of a product so it's a good idea to calculate the running costs of your appliances.
+If you're choosing a new appliance this will help determine the real cost of the product over its lifetime.
+For products you already have at home, find out which ones are costing the most to run and aim to use them as efficiently as possible.

 Appliances can account for up to 30% of home energy use.
-As our reliance on appliances and technology increases, choosing energy-efficient appliances becomes more important.
+As our reliance on appliances and technology increases, buying energy-efficient appliances becomes more important.